Fleek-PIatform/website/src/content/references/faq/my-site-is-displaying-a-list-of-files-instead-of-the-actual-site/index.md

 ---
 title: 'My site is displaying a list of files instead of the actual site'
 date: 2023-03-14
-desc: 'Double-check your Publish directory: Ensure that you have specified the correct dir...'
+desc: 'Double-check your Publish directory: Ensure that you have specified the correct dir.'
 thumbnail: './dns-fleek.png'
 image: './dns-fleek.png'
 ---